gdnsd/gdnsd/docs/Manual.md

 The basic RCU algorithm offers an elegant answer to these kinds of problems.
 It's perfect when reads far outnumber writes and performance degradation of the read side is far more important than the write side.
 We specifically use the `QSBR` RCU algorithm variant from `liburcu`, the Userspace-RCU library.
 The liburcu site has some links to read up on RCU fundamentals, which I won't cover in any great depth here: https://liburcu.org/ .

-The gist of it is this: the reader side gets to access the data in a completely lock-free and stall-free way that doesn't impact thread scaling, and the writer side is gauranteed to make progress within a fairly short window of absolute time without causing any impact.
+The gist of it is this: the reader side gets to access the data in a completely lock-free and stall-free way that doesn't impact thread scaling, and the writer side is guaranteed to make progress within a fairly short window of absolute time without causing any impact.
 What happens from a sequential point of view is something like this:

 1. The writer constructs a new set of data (e.g. from an updated input file)
 2. The writer switches a data pointer that was pointing at the old data, to point at the new data, but doesn't yet delete any of the old data